cometchat-pro/readme-first/README.md

 ## APIs

+Use our APIs in your backend to sync user data with CometChat Pro.

 | Platform  | Repo |
 | ------------- | ------------- |
 | All  | https://prodocs.cometchat.com/reference |

+## More

-## Open-source Chat Push Notification Apps
+### Open-source Chat Push Notification Apps

+Learn how to implement push notifications for your platform.

 | Platform  | Language/Framework | Repo |
 | ------------- | ------------- | ------------- |